 Dragon Fruit Symbolism

-The exotic dragon fruit symbolizes strength, courage, and mystery.
+The foreign dragon fruit symbolizes strength, courage, and mystery.
 Its striking pink skin and white flesh with black seeds remind us of hidden beauty within.

 - Represents the balance of fire and water energy.